saahil-uberoi/AWS-Project/README_imageupload.md

 # AWS-Project

-A2
-This function helping in invoking the image to s3 this function can be tested using below test event Filename can be any name that needs to be saved in s3 Body will have base64 encoded format of image to be uploaded
+This function helps in uploading the image to s3.
+This function can be tested using below test event in API gateway as below:
+(Filename can be any name that needs to be saved in s3 , Body will have base64 encoded format of image to be uploaded)

 {
     "filename":"test520.png",